yzh503/yzh503.github.io/_posts/2017-04-10-bash-profiles.markdown

 ### Options
 **~/.bash_logout**, if it exists.

-The `--noprofile` and `--norcoption` may be used to start a login and non-login shell without loading profiles.
+The `--noprofile` and `--norc` may be used to start a login and non-login shell without loading profiles.

 The `--rcfile` option will force bash to read and execute commands from a user specified file instead of /etc/bash.bashrc and **~/.bashrc**.